GH2user/hass-crypto-icons/README.md

 ### Crypto Icons

-hass-crypto-icons includes 20 crypto coin icons based on various sources.
+hass-crypto-icons initially includes 40 crypto coin icons based on various sources.
-Some of these have been hand drawn in Inkscape and others are reworked icons.
+Some of these have been hand drawn in Inkscape and others are reworked icons from the net.

-Shown in the button are:
+Shown in the button screenshot below are:
 - icon + coin tag
 - coin name
 -